Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Method

 To guarantee data reliability, we apply a \textbf{two-stage rejection filter} to all generated trajectories.
 A trajectory is retained only if: \begin{enumerate}[label=(\roman*)] \item Every intermediate step passes the structural and logical validators— syntactic correctness (\texttt{parse\_ok}), internal consistency (\texttt{consistency\_ok}), and reference validity (\texttt{ids\_valid}); \item The reasoning chain contains a non-trivial number of steps ($3 \leq T \leq 10$), encouraging multi-hop diversity while excluding degenerate or excessively long trajectories. \end{enumerate}

-The resulting dataset thus consists of \emph{verifiable, well-grounded reasoning episodes} that adhere to our explicit stepwise contract.
+The resulting dataset thus consists of \emph{verifiable, well-grounded reasoning episodes} that adhere to our explicit stepwise protocol.
 We fine-tune the base model on this curated corpus to \textbf{cold-start the PoU agent}.